dmbarreiro/DOEDA/README.md

 ## Information about experiments

-For each experiment, the database provides the following informations:
+For each experiment, the database provides the following information:

 - **Title**: A short description of the experiment.
 - **Run size**: The number of experimental runs.